pippinbarr/cart263-2020/slides/html-basics/html-basics.md

 - The `<head>` tag surrounds information __about__ the page that won't actually be displayed on the page
 - Such as the `<title>` tag which sets the title displayed by the browser (and bookmarks)
 - And the `<link>` tag we can use to point to a CSS file that will style the page visually
+- And the `<script>` tag we use to point to JavaScript files to be included and run on this page
 - The `<body>` tag surrounds the actual content to be displayed on the page itself
 - The `<h1>` tag denotes a first (top) level heading
 - The `<div>` tag surrounds related content